Annual School Report

 Astronomy

-It was a lovely winter for night time observations!
+- It was a lovely winter for night time observations!
 Students observed the Orion and Ursa Minor constellations, as well as documenting light pollution in our area!
 We were able to look at a rare new supernova in the spring, as well as a very rare planetary parade!

-This year was a big year for space photography!
+- This year was a big year for space photography!
 The James Webb Space Telescope continued to astound us with amazing images.
 We took time to learn about its mission and what we have to look forward to in the coming years!

-As we prepare for the upcoming Artemis missions, we learned about our history of human space exploration and habitation in space.
+- As we prepare for the upcoming Artemis missions, we learned about our history of human space exploration and habitation in space.
 We used this to help us understand how ground-breaking Artemis will hopefully be and cannot wait for these historic events to get underway!

-We applied what we learned this year with a culminating project that applied what we learned in astronomy to our favorite science fiction movie/show/book!
+- We applied what we learned this year with a culminating project that applied what we learned in astronomy to our favorite science fiction movie/show/book!

 Biology

-This year, the Biology department collaborated with the University of Washington’s undergraduate neuroscience journal Grey Matters to bring a sheep brain dissection to Skyline.
-Neuroscience undergraduates ran sheep brain dissections and taught our 9th grade Biology students some basics of neuroscience as an extension of our Cell Growth and Division Unit.
+- This year, the Biology department collaborated with the University of Washington’s undergraduate neuroscience journal Grey Matters to bring a sheep brain dissection to Skyline.
+Neuroscience undergraduates ran sheep brain dissections and taught our Biology students some basics of neuroscience as an extension of our Cell Growth and Division Unit.

 Chemistry

-Using chemical and physical properties of elements, students designed Element Superheroes and Advertised an Element to their classes.
+- Using Chemical and physical properties of elements, students designed Element Superheroes and Advertised an Element to their classes.
 It was an engaging experience as they were learning Chemistry using art and imagination.
 Many students in the hallway stop by reading the element properties and relating it the beautiful drawings.

 Environmental Systems